tamaraniac/comp-expression/README.md

 On other systems, install python (look up instructions for your own operating system) and then use python to install runestone: 'pip install runestone'

 # Using Runestone

-All other commands should happen inside a book directory, can get there using 'cd comp-expression'

 To build changes: 'runestone build'